 But not all brands are created equal.
 There is a vision, a mindfulness, and an underlying force that makes successful brands stand out and connect in a crowded marketplace.
-At BLVR, we’ve taken hundreds of brands to the next level using a few simple brand truths.
+At BLVR, we’ve taken many brands to the next level using a few simple brand truths.

 When Stewart Butterfield founded Slack, a messaging app for teams, his aim wasn’t to create a unicorn start-up.
 And when Phil Knight began Nike from the back of a car in chilly 1970s Oregon, he didn’t have ambitions to simply make stacks of money.
 These, and many of the most successful brands of today, were built with a set of beliefs – a core purpose that drove their existence.
 For Slack, it was to simplify work communication, increase productivity and have some fun while doing it.
 For Nike, it was to encourage the inner athlete in all of us, celebrate a human spirit that is driven to succeed, and inspire a ‘just do it’ attitude.
 These central ideologies drive a sense of purpose beyond just making money.